surrsurus/edgequest/README.md

 #### Mac OS

 Kevin playtested it on his Macbook Air and he used a live USB of linux mint.
-Considering he's the only one I know with a mac, and he found a way to circumvent this problem, so there is no planned mac version.
+Considering he's the only one I know with a mac, and he found a way to circumvent this problem, there is no planned mac version.

 ## Wiki